log0div0/testo/docs/tutorials/04 - params/README.md

 First, you can "rename" frequently used string constants so you can navigate through them easily.

 Second, you can control the test scripts run with the command-line arguments, not changing the test scripts themselves.

-You can find the complete test scripts for this guide [here](https://github.com/testo-lang/testo-tutorials/tree/master/qemu/04%20-%20params).